RocketChat/Rocket.Chat/README.md

 Rocket.Chat required `meteor-node-stubs` package to support the `crypto` module in client.
 This is probably unnecessary if a smaller solution can be found to work around this issue.
-The optimal approach would actually be refactoring the Blockstack node modules as Meteor packages, thus reducing dependencies and build complications.
+The optimal approach would actually be refactoring the Blockstack node modules as a Meteor package, thus reducing dependencies and build complications.

 #### Lil Hacks